jjbaek35/jjbaek35.github.io/test/research.md

 ## Access Management

 ### Science Access
-This project develops ScienceAccess, a federated framework supporting the storage, retrieval, evaluation, and enforcement of AM-Policies that allows scientists and administrators to manage their resource-sharing needs with a high degree of autonomy.
+This project funded by [NSF (#2232911)](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2232911){:target="_blank"} and aims to develop ScienceAccess, a federated framework supporting the storage, retrieval, evaluation, and enforcement of AM-Policies that allows scientists and administrators to manage their resource-sharing needs with a high degree of autonomy.

 ### Mobile Augmented Rreality
 SpaceMediator: Leveraging Authorization Policies to Prevent Spatial and Privacy Attacks in Mobile Augmented Reality